 Other forms: pidocchiosa (feminine), pidocchiosi (masc. plural), pidocchiose (fem. plural)

-Pidocchio is the word for head-lice in Italian and somehow an association was drawn between these beastly creatures and someone who is unwilling to spend money!
-This expression is mostly used in Rome, so if you use it in other regions, people may think that you’re literally saying someone has lice.
+Pidocchio is the word for head-lice in Italian.
+Somehow an association was drawn between these beastly creatures and someone who is unwilling to spend money!
+This expression is mostly used in Rome, so if you use it in other regions, people may think you’re literally saying someone has lice.

 Questi ragazzi sono tra i più pidocchiosi che io abbia mai conosciuto.

 These guys are among the stingiest I’ve ever met.

 Fifa is the word for fear in Italian but by adding on the useful suffix -one once again, you get the word for scaredy-cat.

 Giada è una vera fifona.
 Ha paura di tutto!

 Giada is a real scaredy-cat.
 She’s afraid of everything!

 Can you think of any other funny Italian words?
 If so, please share them with us below! 🙂